Mohammedmabruk/Project_2/README.md

  Description :
 -
-Simple App to do list in
+Simple App to do list :

 As user you can
 Insert Tasks